Ammar-V/Barrels/README.md

 **(a3)**
 ![mask](assets/mask_a_bad.png "mask 3")

-When I hit this roadblock, I turned again towards combining color channels.
-Specifically, I looked at RGB.
+To solve this issue, I looked at other color spaces.

 ### Combining masks (Two are better than one)

 In the RGB space, the red channel is high when the pixel is either red or white.
 When the pixel is white, the green and blue channels are also higher values.
-Therefore, I filtered all the pixels where the difference between the red and blue/green was greater than a threshold.
+Therefore, I filtered all the pixels where the difference between the red and blue/green was greater than a threshold (i.e. a purely red pixel).

 ```
 bg = np.mean(np.array([b, g]), axis=0)
 mask_b = (r - bg) > thresh
 ```

 The threhsold value is derived from the brightness of the red patches in the images (`brightness_mask`).
-A larger value suggests that the image has bright patches of red, and thus the threshold should be larger.
+A larger `brightness_mask` value suggests that the image has bright patches of red, and thus the threshold should be larger.
 A smaller value suggests low light conditions and therefore a lower threshold.

-Some masks generated through this technique are:
+Similar images put through this technique result in:

 **(b1)**